MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-software-load-balancer.md

 - If the routes are empty, the issue could be either MUX-ToR peering or SLBM not pushing the correct goal state.

-- In other cases, the routes will be missing only a few VIPs causing connectivity failure to only them.
-If this is the case, issue is with SLBM not pushing the goal state.
+- In other cases, the routes are missing only a few VIPs causing connectivity failure to only them.
+If so, issue is with SLBM not pushing the goal state.

 **Mitigation**